vietfood/cs4all-vn/applied-inference.md

   <iframe src="{{ 'assets/plotly/latency_breakdown_log.html' | relative_url }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>
 </div>

 This tells quite a story.
 You can see that initially, parameter loading represents the vast majority of the latency, until the batch size becomes large enough that FLOPs and KV loading become more significant.
-Notably, at all batch sizes greater than 2k, FLOPs is always smaller than our KV loading time in this regime. **So we slowly transition from being bound by parameter loading to KV loading, but are always memory bound.**
+Notably, at all sequence lengths greater than 2048, we spend more time on KV cache loading than we do on FLOPs! **So while we can improve our hardware utilization by increasing batch size, at long context lengths KV loading always dominates the total step time.**

 <p markdown=1 class="takeaway">**Takeaway:** for LLaMA 3-70B, we are strongly KV cache memory bandwidth-bound (and HBM-bound) in almost all of these configurations, highlighting just how important reducing KV cache size is for generation throughput.
 Also note just how dramatic the latency/throughput tradeoff remains here.</p>